Ribston Pippin: Culture

 A vigorous tree with upright growth, its medium-sized ovate to oval-shaped leaves are a deep green color and distinctly folded with sharp, regular, and shallow serrations.
 The surface of the leaf is smooth and dull with a heavy pubescence.

 It is very slow to begin bearing, and the proper pollinators will increase the fruitfulness.
 'Lord Lambourne' has been recommended for a pollinator, as well as 'Adam's Pearmain', 'James Grieve', and 'Egremont Russet'.

-'Ribston Pippin' has one of the highest vitamin C contents; 30 mg/100g.

 In literature

 The apple appears in a verse by Hilaire Belloc called "The False Heart":

 I said to Heart, "How goes it?"
 Heart replied:

 "Right as a Ribstone Pippin!"
 But it lied.

 The apple appears in Thomas Hardy's The Return of the Native in the second book, chapter two: "Now a few russets, Tamsin.
 He used to like those as well as ribstones."

 In the Sherlock Holmes story "The Adventure of Black Peter" in The Return of Sherlock Holmes by Arthur Conan Doyle an incidental character is described as "a little Ribston pippin of a man, with ruddy cheeks and fluffy side-whiskers".